z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## log\_rotation\_size

 Determines the maximum size of an individual log file.
 After this many kilobytes have been emitted into a log file, a new log file will be created.
-Set to zero to disable size-based creation of new log files.
+Set to zero to deactivate size-based creation of new log files.

 The maximum value is INT\_MAX/1024.
 If an invalid value is specified, the default value is used.
 INT\_MAX is the largest value that can be stored as an integer on your system.